JGefroh/oneline/README.md

 # 1line

-1line is a personal assistant application I am writing to simplify my life.
+1line is a personal assistant chatbot intended to simplify my life.

+### Features:
+* Schedule tasks
+* Receive SMS / Text message notifications

+# Future Plans

 I plan on adding many modules and features to it, but the initial rollout will include a basic scheduling and notification service to help me remember appointments and to-do-lists.